Haru no Kane: Plot

 Rokuheita Narumi (Kin'ya Kitaōji) achieves acclaim as the curator of a Nara museum of ancient Oriental pottery.
 He desires to move his family with him to Nara.
 However, his wife Noriko (Yoshiko Mita) does not wish to leave Tokyo.
 The two continue to live separately.
 As they drift further apart, Noriko feels neglected by her husband and stressed by her role as sole caretaker of their child.
 Secretly she undertakes an affair with a local doctor, Katsumori (Akira Nakao), though their relationship is passionless.
 In Nara, Rokuheita hires a devoted assistant, Tae Ishimoto (Yūko Kotegawa), a divorcée who calls him sensei.
 They, too, begin an affair.
 When Rokuheita arrives back in Tokyo to visit his family, he quickly discovers Noriko’s deception.
 However, he feels he cannot divorce her for the sake of their child, and also due to his own affair.
 He considers forgiving her.
 Meanwhile Tae, cast out by her mother-in-law, seeks to liberate herself, and must come to terms with her relationship to Rokuheita.
 Simultaneously, Noriko realizes she still loves her husband and desperately tries to win back his affections.

 Production

 Cinematographer Akira Shiizuka and editor Akira Suzuki had worked with director Kurahara on his previous films Antarctica and The Glacier Fox.

 The production originally cast Ken Ogata as Rokuheita and Ayumi Ishida as Noriko, but Ogata insisted on "changing the role to a male-oriented film with Narumi [Rokuheita] at the center".
 Creative disagreements ensued, and the pair dropped out.
 They were replaced by Kin’ya Kitaōji and Yoshiko Mita, respectively.
 Mita was persuaded when Kurahara told her, "If you don't appear in this film, I won't do this film."

 Haru no Kane originally featured a nude scene with Yūko Kotegawa’s character.
 She was nervous about the scene, but accepted the role in order to work with Kurahara.
 However, during editing, Kurahara determined that the scene was too long and cut most of Kotegawa’s nudity from the film.

+Release

+Haru no Kane was theatrically released by Toho on November 9, 1985, in Japan.